 Have you been studying for the LSAT for a while and want to break through a plateau?
 These seminars are for you.

 Materials Required: To do these, you need preptests 62-71.
 Most of the questions are chosen from preptests 62-66.
-You can get these tests for $20 from amazon; they’re fairly essential tests for LSAT studying.
+You can get these tests in Lawhub, they’re fairly essential tests for LSAT studying.

 LG Mastery Seminar Reviews